sygslhy/image-io/README.md

 ## Image reading with sidecar JSON

 Some file formats need to know in advance some informations about the image.
-For example, the PLAIN format is just a simple dump of a buffer into a file, thus it needs to know how to interpret the data.
+For example, the PLAIN RAW format is just a simple dump of a buffer into a file, thus it needs to know how to interpret the data.

+Bayer Plain Raw 16 bits
 ~~~~~~~~~~~~~~~{.python}
 image, metadata = read_image(Path('/path/to/image.plain16'))
 print('Type:', image.dtype)